a2ankitrai/2KX7/Design_Patterns/Design_Patterns.md

 ---

+### Bridge

+**Intent**

+Decouple an abstraction from its implementation so that the two can vary independently.
+Also known as Handle/Body.

+**Rules of thumb**

+- Adapter makes things work after they're designed; Bridge makes them work before they are.

+- Bridge is designed up-front to let the abstraction and the implementation vary independently.
+Adapter is retrofitted to make unrelated classes work together.

+- State, Strategy, Bridge (and to some degree Adapter) have similar solution structures.
+They all share elements of the "handle/body" idiom.
+They differ in intent - that is, they solve different problems.

+- The structure of State and Bridge are identical (except that Bridge admits hierarchies of envelope classes, whereas State allows only one).
+The two patterns use the same structure to solve different problems: State allows an object's behavior to change along with its state, while Bridge's intent is to decouple an abstraction from its implementation so that the two can vary independently.

+- If interface classes delegate the creation of their implementation classes (instead of creating/coupling themselves directly), then the design usually uses the Abstract Factory pattern to create the implementation objects.

+---

 ## Facade

 The Facade design pattern simplifies the interface to a complex system; because it is usually composed of all the classes which make up the subsystems of the complex system.